Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory: Preliminaries

-To employ the Schur-concavity property in the sequel, \propref{prop:Schur_convex} suggests assuming that $\phi$ is \emph{symmetric} and \emph{quasiconcave.} In addition, to apply Jensen's inequality on the function $\phi$, it suffices to assume that $\phi$ is \emph{concave} and \emph{lower semicontinuous}, because the domain $\mathcal{P}( \mathcal{X} )$ forms a closed convex bounded set in the variational distance topology (cf.\ \cite[Proposition~A-2]{shirokov_2010}).
-Motivated by these properties, we impose these three postulates on $\phi$ in this study.
+To employ the Schur-concavity property in the sequel, \propref{prop:Schur_convex} suggests assuming that $\phi$ is \emph{symmetric} and \emph{quasiconcave.} In addition, to apply Jensen's inequality on the function $\phi$, it suffices to assume that $\phi$ is \emph{concave} and \emph{lower semicontinuous}, because the domain $\mathcal{P}( \mathcal{X} )$ forms a closed convex bounded set in the variational distance topology (cf.\ Proposition~A-2 of \cite{shirokov_2010}).
+Motivated by these properties, we impose the three postulates (corresponding to Definitions~\ref{def:symmetry}--\ref{def:convex}) on $\phi$ in this study.

-\subsection{Minimum Average Probability of list decoding Error}
+\subsection{Minimum Average Probability of List Decoding Error}

-Consider a certain communication model for which a $\mathcal{Y}$-valued r.v.\ $Y$ plays a role of the side information of an $\mathcal{X}$-valued r.v.\ $X$.
-A \emph{list decoding scheme} with an (allowable) list size $1 \le L < \infty$ is a decoding scheme producing $L$ or fewer candidates (i.e., a list of size at most $L$) for realizations of $X$ when we observe a realization of $Y$.
+Consider a certain communication model for which a $\mathcal{Y}$-valued r.v.\ $Y$ plays the role of the side-information of an $\mathcal{X}$-valued r.v.\ $X$.
+A \emph{list decoding scheme} with a list size $1 \le L < \infty$ is a decoding scheme producing $L$ candidates for realizations of $X$ when we observe a realization of $Y$.
 The \emph{minimum average error probability under list decoding} is defined by

-where the minimization is taken over all set-valued functions $f : \mathcal{Y} \to \mathcal{X}^{(L)}$ with the decoding range
+where the minimization is taken over all set-valued functions $f : \mathcal{Y} \to \binom{\mathcal{X}}{L}$ with the decoding range

+and $| \cdot |$ stands for the cardinality of a set.
+If $\mathcal{S}$ is an infinite set, then we assume that $|\mathcal{S}| = \infty$ as usual.
+If $L = 1$, then \eqref{def:Pe} coincides with \emph{the average error probability of the maximum a posteriori (MAP) decoding scheme.} For the sake of brevity, we write